 - A robust and reliable global warehousing and distribution network experienced in importing unlicensed medicine, ensuring GDP quality standards are maintained

 - A dedicated Project Manager for your product who will support physicians with the complex regulatory, logistics and reimbursement challenges to secure access

-NPPs adhere to strict legislation regarding the supply of unlicensed medicines on an unsolicited request basis.
-As such, there are many factors that determine the level of uptake in an NPP.
-These include whether the NPP product is being provided at the commercial price or supplied free of charge.
+PA-NPPs adhere to strict legislation regarding the supply of unlicensed medicines on an unsolicited request basis.
+As such, there are many factors that determine the level of uptake in a PA-NPP.
+These include whether the PA-NPP product is being provided at the commercial price or supplied free of charge.
 It can also differ by disease area and level of unmet need.

 WEP Clinical has managed programs across a range of different conditions in the rare disease and oncology space, some of which provided the drug for free, others of which supplied product on a paid for basis.

-Understanding the potential volume uptake in an NPP can be useful for companies considering running this kind of post-approval access program.
+Understanding the potential volume uptake in a PA-NPP can be useful for companies considering running this kind of post-approval access program.

-If you would like some insight into what the volume uptake in an NPP would look like by country, please submit your details in the form below.
+If you would like some insight into what the volume uptake in a PA-NPP would look like by country, please submit your details in the form below.
 A free resource will then be sent to your inbox detailing product uptake across a number of different access scenarios.